Charles Pierrepont, 2nd Earl Manvers: Naval career

 He was promoted to post-captain into the 74-gun Spartiate on 24 December 1798, and Kingfisher was taken over by his former first lieutenant, Frederick Maitland.
 Pierrepont returned to England in July 1799.
 He was subsequently appointed to the 40-gun frigate Dédaigneuse, but resigned his command following the death of his elder brother Evelyn in October 1801.
 He officially retired from the Navy in 1803.

 Political career

 Pierrepont took over his brother's seat as Member of Parliament for Nottinghamshire.
 He became a deputy lieutenant of the county in 1803.
 In 1806, his father was created Earl Manvers, and Charles was styled Viscount Newark.
 He remained an MP until 1816, when he succeeded to the Earldom.

-Family
+Marriage and children

-He married Mary Laetitia Eyre, of Grove Hall, Nottinghamshire (1784–1860), in 1804.
+Pierrepont married Mary Laetitia Eyre, of Grove Hall, Nottinghamshire (1784–1860), on 23 August 1804.
 They had four children: